 Mar 13, Clay Pool – Bylas AZ ….
-Had a very hard day, many rolling hills with a headwind of 15 mph.
-This was a day I was doubting myself, 51 miles of a head and side winds and some good steep rolling hills with messed up shoulder and some of them I could not ride in to where I had to share the road with cars.
-I had my first seizure by myself and sat on the road for about 10 minutes and just shook it was a bad one and I was praying that a snake didn’t come for I could not protest myself if they did come, I could not stand up or get a stick and swing it at it, I was hopeless in this point and I knew it, I was scared for the first time going across.
-As I laid on the ground on the shoulder, a car passed me and kept on going, it was like really how they could go right past me, they see me laying on the ground, I could me dead….
+Had a very hard day, many rolling hills with a headwind/sidewinds of 15 to 20 mph.
+This was a day I was doubting myself a day I was ready to give up the mental state was winning within my head it was a day of 51 miles of a head and side winds and some good steep rolling hills with messed up shoulder and some of them I could not ride in to where I had to share the road with cars.
+I had my first what I would call bad seizure by myself and laid on the side of road for about 15 to 20 minutes however, it seemed much longer than that as my arms shook viciously and there was nothing I would do except listed to the rattlesnakes in the distance.
+I knew there were other little creatures like scorpions lurking around that I could not hear, but it was the desert and I know they were there.
+It was a seizure that I was in shaking so much and my upper body hurt so bad I had to lay down and just hold my arms as I shook.
+I was praying that a snake didn’t come for there was nothing I could do protect myself against them, I could not stand up or get a stick and swing it at it, I was hopeless as I laid on the side of the road.
+And at this point I knew it, for the first time I was scared cycling across the United States as a solo cyclist.
+As I laid on the ground on the side of the Old Hwy 70, a few cars passed me and kept on going, it was like really how they could go right past me, they see me laying on the ground, I could me dead….
 However, thinking about it, why should they stop I asked myself.
 I cried a bit knowing that there was nothing I could do.
-This scared the shit out of me, I was on my own and there was for the first time nothing I can do.
-The seizure passed, and sat up to regain my strength, about 5 minutes later I was able to stand up and I got back on my bike to peddle to Bylas.
+This scared the shit out of me, for this was the first time I was on my own and there was for the first time nothing I can do and I had no help from no one.
+As the seizure stated to pass, I sat up and regained my strength, about 10 minutes later I was able to stand up and I got back on my bike and continue to peddle to Bylas.
+Bylass was my ending town for the night.
 As I regained strength in my upper body and arms over the next hour.
 It was nice not to have a hill to go up.
 I thought I was supposed to get tailwinds going West to East, all I was getting was side or head winds since I started this journey.
-I went thought the Land of San Carlos Apache Tribe, which was interesting, and I was in the Indian Reservation all day.
-I made it to my Warm showers host Joe and Debbie they lived on the Indian Reservation, very nice couple and just relaxed big time.
-Relaxed on the couch and got my Facebook and notes caught up.
+I went thought the Land of San Carlos Apache Tribe, which was interesting, and at time sad seeing some of the homes and towns so run down, as I cycled on Old Hyw 70 and I was in the Indian Reservation all day.
+I made it to my Warm showers host Joe and Debbie they lived on the Indian Reservation, very nice couple and it felt so nice to just relaxed big time.
+Took my shower, ate dinner and just relaxed on the couch and got my Facebook and notes caught up.
 I ran into John from England a few times today on the roads it was nice to see a familiar face and to talk to a fellow cyclist about ours journeys, how we were doing and just to have a conversation with someone after being out there with no one to talk too.
 Good luck my friend and safe travels.

 Mar 14, Bylas AZ – Thatcher AZ … Joe and Debbie were very nice host, at breakfast they gave me a pray book to read along my way when I left in the morning for Joe was a Lutheran minister on the Indian Reservation.
 This was an easy day and I was riding on the “Old West Highway” where history still lives, there were some hills, nothing too major and a few headwinds.
 Pulled into Thatcher and there was a pizza place across the street from the hotel.
 Took a shower like normal, Pizza seems to be the norm out here however, that is good, and I love it.
 The days riding seems to be getting easier and easier for me, this is a good thing however, the loneness is starting to get to me, the mind games are starting, the no one to talk to, to have a conversation with, to help me when I feel like giving up, no one to push me when I am having a bad moment.